 - @somisomiicecream (Westfield UTC, Kearny Mesa) — very, very popular with local teens for taiyaki ice cream

-Where to Go Shopping with Teens in San Diego
+Where to Go Shopping With Teens in San Diego

 Here’s where our local tweens and teenagers like to go shopping.

-20. Westfield UTC Mall
+23. Westfield UTC Mall

 Our Westfield UTC mall near La Jolla is a neat lifestyle complex that the whole family will love.
 Stores they like include H&M, Zumiez, Vans, Lululemon, Lush, Sephora, and many others.
 Other stores range from Nordstrom to Hermes to Geppetto’s Toys, so the whole family will love it.

-21. Pacific Beach
+24. Pacific Beach

 The other popular shopping spot is on Garnet Avenue in Pacific Beach.
 It’s eclectic, and you might see some smoke shops and bars, but there are also second-hand shops to browse for cool finds, cheaper accessory shops, places for desserts (like Mr. Frosty), Brandy Melville, Urban Outfitters, Vans, and more.

-22. Carlsbad Premium Outlets
+25. Carlsbad Premium Outlets

 We have a handful of San Diego outlet malls, but since many families choose to stay in Carlsbad hotels I’ll mention Carlsbad Premium Outlets.
 You can find deals on Nike, Kate Spade, Puma, Tory Burch, Volcom, and more.

-Where to Stay in San Diego with Teenagers
+Where to Stay in San Diego With Teenagers

 - Pacific Terrace Hotel is located on the Pacific Beach boardwalk near teen-centric shopping.